Food Worker Cards

 ONLINE GROUP PAY

 We offer two food worker card classes each month in our Auditorium at 3020 Rucker Avenue, Everett.
-Classes last about 90 minutes and are offered in English or Spanish.
+See schedule below.
+Classes last about 90 minutes.
 Cost is $10 and must be paid by cash or debit card.
 You do not need to register ahead of time.
-If you are renewing a current food worker card, bring your old card (or a copy) with you to receive a 3-year card.
+If you are renewing a current food worker card, bring your current card (or a copy) with you to receive a 3-year card.
 If you have lost your card, you can order a reprint for $10.
-Reprints can be ordered in our office or over the phone at 425.339.5250.
+This can be done in our office or over the phone 425.339.5250.

 Arrive 15 minutes early to ensure time for parking and signing in.
 There is no admittance after the class starts.
 Please leave young children at home.